Risingson/eveeyedocs/docs/ui/ssi/act.md

 The green NOW annotation shows the current hour of the day.
 Therefore the box to the left of the text NOW shows the most recent activity.

+The time is EVe

 <img src="https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/ssi/act2.png">

-In the example above it is currently between 8 and 9 o'clock Eve time (UTC).
+In the example above it is currently between 8 and 9 o'clock.
 The most recent jumps recorded in that solarsystem are 1.204 jumps which occurred between 7 and 8 o'clock.
-The system screenshot was Niarja on a sunday. a high-sec ganking sys.
-The last 2 days most ships were destroyed between 14 and 22 o'clock Eve time.
+The system screenshot was Niarja - a high-sec ganking sys - on a sunday.
+The last 2 days most ships were destroyed during 14 to 16 o'clock on saturday and 17 to 22 o'clock on saturday.